 I was particularly drawn to the sense of community and belonging which the ‘Kiki’ group celebrate.
 The members of the scene gave me back my faith in activism.

-Director of ‘Kiki’ Sara Jordeno talks to Manuela Leigh about her introduction to the ballroom scene and her endeavors in telling the true stories of some of the LGBTQI dancers and activists.
+Director of ‘Kiki’ Sara Jordeno talks to Manuela Leigh about her introduction to the ballroom scene and her endeavours in telling the true stories of some of the LGBTQI dancers and activists.

 From the early 90’s, drag ballroom has been a transformative art celebrated by LGBTQI communities in New York City.
 Today, the Kiki scene is a vibrant and safe place for LGBTQI youth to come together in celebration of ballroom culture.